 Since then, Ghana has witnessed a second negative and more significant change.
 Between Round 7 (2017) and the most recent survey year (Round 9, 2022), the percentage of ‘satisfied democrats’ dropped to a historic low (54%) compared to all other rounds.
 This represented a thirty-percentage point drop.
 Alternatively, the percentage of ‘dissatisfied democrats’ increased to a historic high (46%), compared to all other rounds.

-In summary, Ghana’s democratic landscape has overall underdone a negative change with the number of citizens who are strong supporters of democracy and satisfied with the way it is working (satisfied democrats) decreasing while those who are strong supporters of democracy but dissatisfied with the way it is working (dissatisfied democrats) increasing.
+In summary, Ghana’s democratic landscape has overall undergone a negative change with the number of citizens who are strong supporters of democracy and satisfied with the way it is working (satisfied democrats) decreasing while those who are strong supporters of democracy but dissatisfied with the way it is working (dissatisfied democrats) increasing.

 Satisfied Democrats vs Dissatisfied Democrats